purplebearr/Joke-Virus-/README.md

 # Joke-Virus-
 Try running it.

+Use responsibly.
 Developer not responsible for any consequences of running this program.